 Home theater speaker system (surround sound speaker system) – This is a system of speakers that consists of at least 6 speakers (2 front speakers, center speaker, 2 surround speakers, and a subwoofer).
 There are speaker systems with less than 6 speakers that actually imitate surround sound but if you want a real deal, you need at least 6 speakers.
 People usually buy a regular bookshelf or floor standing speakers and use them as front left and right speakers and use regular center speaker and subwoofer.
 In-wall speakers are most often used as surround speakers or ceiling speakers, but they can also be used as center speakers (there are some really great options on the market but they cost more than regular ones) or even as front speakers.
 In fact, you can make the whole 5.1 in-wall speaker system (or leave the subwoofer and use 5 in-wall speakers) but that’s probably too much for most people.
-Most of the speakers on our list of 15 best in-wall speakers are meant to be used as surround speakers or in-ceiling speakers.
+Most of the speakers on our list of 15 best in-wall speakers in 2021 are meant to be used as surround speakers or in-ceiling speakers.

 Drivers, woofers, and tweeters – Driver is the actual loudspeaker – the part of the speaker that produces sound.
 It’s usually located inside the enclosure that can be sealed or ported (ported usually deliver better and deeper bass).
 The majority of in-wall speakers don’t have enclosures (open-back speakers) and they can be used as surrounds, too but they are not as good as those with enclosures.